-- Mountain Road should be transformed into a road that is safe and efficient for cycling, walking, public transit, and driving. - Mountain Road should be transformed into a vibrant place that functions as a community destination through the addition of an open gathering area like a plazuela. - Streetscape improvements should be incorporated to slow and limit traffic and enhance pedestrian safety, particularly in the area between the I-40 frontage road and Broadway Boulevard. - (iv) Mountain Road should be transformed into a visually attractive corridor through landscaping enhancements such as street trees and setback and parking lot landscaping, which would improve the street environment with shade and buffering.
+- Transform Mountain Road into a road that is safe and efficient for cycling, walking, public transit and driving. - (ii) Transform Mountain Road into a vibrant place that functions as a community destination through the addition of an open gathering area like a Plazuela. - (iii) Ensure streetscape improvements that slow and limit traffic and enhance pedestrian safety, particularly in the area between the I-40 frontage road and Broadway. - (iv) Transform Mountain Road into a visually attractive corridor through landscaping enhancements such as street trees and setback and parking lot landscaping which will improve the street environment by providing shade and buffering.

-(v) Street design and streetscape improvements should commemorate the historical and cultural legacies of the Carnuel Trail and Camino Real.

-4.2.5.
-Edith Boulevard

-- Street design and streetscape improvements should commemorate the roadway as an historic corridor, El Camino del Lado. - Edith Boulevard should be transformed into a road that is safe and efficient for all modes of traffic, while bicycling and walking remain the primary focus for travel. - Streetscape improvements should be incorporated to slow and limit traffic and enhance pedestrian safety.
+- (v) Ensure street design and streetscape improvements commemorate the historical and cultural legacies of the Carnuel Trail and Camino Real. - 4.2.5.
+Edith - Ensure street design and streetscape improvements that commemorate roadway as an historic corridor, El Camino del Lado. - (ii) Transform Edith Boulevard into a road that is safe and efficient for all modes of traffic while prioritizing bicycling and walking. - (iii) Ensure streetscape improvements that slow and limit traffic and enhance pedestrian safety.